AR10Dev/tauri-solid-ts-tailwind-vite/README.md

 Builds Solid to the `dist` folder and after will embed it into a single binary with your Rust code.<br>
 The binary itself will be located in `src-tauri/target/release/[app name]`, and installers will be located in `src-tauri/target/release/bundle/`<br>

-Like the `dev:tauri` command, the first time you run this, it will take some time to collect the Rust crates and build everything - but on subsequent runs it will only need to rebuild your code, which is much quicker.<br>
+Like the `dev:tauri` command, the first time you run this, it will take some time to collect the Rust crates and build everything, but on subsequent runs, it will only need to rebuild your code, which is much quicker.<br>

 It correctly bundles Solid in production mode and optimizes the binary for the best performance.<br>

 🎉 Congratulations, your app is ready to be release!

 ## Custom App Icon
-To generate your custom app icon you can follow this [guide](https://tauri.app/guides/features/icons).<br>
+To generate your custom app icon you can follow this [guide](https://v2.tauri.app/reference/cli/#icon).<br>
-Your new app icons will be located in `src-tauri/icons/` and remeber to update the `icon` field in `src-tauri/tauri.conf.json` with all your new icon path name.<br>
+Your new app icons will be located in `src-tauri/icons/` and remeber to update the `icon` field in `src-tauri/tauri.conf.json` with all your new icon path names.<br>

 ## Customize the tauri.conf.json

-To modify and personalize your app, you need to modify `src-tauri/tauri.conf.json` by following this [guide](https://tauri.app/api/config)
+To modify and personalize your app, you need to edit `src-tauri/tauri.conf.json` by following this [guide](https://tauri.app/develop/configuration-files/)